 7. Clean your garden tool.

 Once you're done, make sure to adequately clean your pruning shears or any other tools that you used in deadheading.
-This applies every time you decide to prune your roses or any other plants.
+This applies when not only when performing rose pruning, but with any other plants too.
 Doing this will prevent disease and bacteria from being transferred from plant to plant.

 While deadheading rose bushes makes it look visually appealing, it is also vital for the health of the plant.
 By removing the spent blossoms, the plant reroutes its nutrients and energy into the right places and produces more blooms.
 Not only does it make the rose bush look better, this process will also remove potential hiding places for insects and pests and reduce chances of getting fungal diseases.
 Most importantly, this allows you to enjoy your roses and spend therapeutic time in tending them in many ways.

 The Choice for the Toughest Gardening Challenges, These Pruners are Made for Hard Use, Whilst Still Delivering Smooth, Precise Cutting Action That's Easy on Your Hands.Click here for details

 Ergonomically Designed For Optimum Comfort And Shaped To Neutralize Wrist Bending, Ideal For Regular And Day-To-Day Pruning.Click here for details